Telephone Etiquette Course in Singapore

 Telephone Etiquette Training Course – Part 8: Handling Voicemail Messages

-Voicemails are a great tool to have in this age of technology, especially since the employee may not always be at their desk or may be busy taking calls from another customer.
-It is important to understand how to retrieve and deliver these messages efficiently so that critical information isn’t lost and the chance to build a professional relationship isn’t missed.
+Voicemails are an excellent tool to have in this age of technology, particularly since the employee may not be at their desk all the time, or maybe busy accepting calls from another customer.
+It is essential to understand how to retrieve and deliver these voicemails efficiently.

 - Ensure the Voicemail Has a Proper Greeting

-- When establishing your own voicemail, it is important to have a proper greeting message for your callers to hear.
-For your personal voicemail, record your own message in your own voice.
+- When creating your own voicemail, it is necessary to have a proper greeting message for your callers to hear suitable for your business.

 - Answer Important Messages Right Away

-- Ensure Messages are Delivered to the Right Person
+- Ensuring Messages Taken are Delivered to the Right Person

 Telephone Etiquette Training Course – Part 9: Training Others Telephone Etiquette